 “Application for Letter of Recognition” form.
 Letters of recognition are provided

 to students whose completion has been confirmed by the registrar’s office, at the

-end of each semester or session.
+end of each term.
 Letters are mailed to students about eight weeks

 after each completion date.